Avishka-Shamendra/real-estate-project/README.md

 # BT Real Estate Web App :house_with_garden:

 This is a web app designed for a real estate company to showcase their listings.
 [Django](https://www.djangoproject.com/) was used for the development with Postgresql.
+You can visit the web app from [HERE](http://167.172.155.174/)

 ## Screenshots :camera: